juliusz-cwiakalski/jcw-examples/bdd-mutation-testing/README.md

 - some tests can be shared in unit and integration tests (spock traits)
 - components should be responsible for logic (verbs) not for things (nouns)
 - observability is important
-- testing on production is also worth considering
 - integration testing via facade vs REST/message broker etc?
 - enable visibility of public/package private scope in your IDE project explorer (so you can spot the facade immediately)